eddahbihossine/fractol-42/README.md

 - **Change Color Palette**: Press the **`C`** key to cycle through different color schemes.
 This adds variety to the visualization of the fractal.
 - **Reset View**: Press the **`R`** key to reset the view to the default zoom level and center position, in case you get lost in the fractal or want to start fresh.

-## System Requirements 🖥️

-- **macOS**: This program has been tested and confirmed to work on macOS.
-Performance and compatibility may vary on other systems.

 ## Troubleshooting 🛠️